kyo24111/ArthSwap-Community-Program-ACP-/README.md

 With simple UI and design for High APY, it enables High-Frequency Trade on Astar Network.

 In order to achieve our mission, we need your help.
 Therefore, we are looking for active members of the community to help promote and raise awareness of ArthSwap and Astar Network.
-Community managers will become official representatives of ArthSwap and will play an important role in creating the future of ArthSwap/Astar Network.
+Community Ambassador will become official representatives of ArthSwap and will play an important role in creating the future of ArthSwap/Astar Network.

 ## Criteria